-Your Bartell pharmacist is certified to administer all the necessary immunizations and vaccinations for you and your family.
+Your Bartell pharmacist is certified to administer all the necessary immunizations for you and your family.
 Call to make an appointment, or walk-in at your convenience.
 Whether you need a shingles or pneumonia vaccine, a flu shot, or another type of immunization, we’re committed to seeing you quickly, and providing gentle, friendly care.

 Walk-ins are always welcome, but for your convenience we take appointments as well, which can be scheduled by calling your pharmacy.

 Hepatitis is a condition that causes inflammation of the liver and can present symptoms such as fever, fatigue, nausea, vomiting and yellow eyes or skin.
 The hepatitis A virus can be spread by contaminated food or contact with an infected person.
 There is no specific treatment for hepatitis A, and some people need to be hospitalized.
 Hepatitis B virus is spread by contact with infected bodily fluids and can eventually cause liver damage, liver cancer, or death.

 Gardasil® HPV vaccine can help prevent four types of HPV infection, including the two that most commonly cause cervical cancer in females.
 The series of three shots is recommended – and most effective – for females between 9 and 12 years of age, before they become sexually active.
 However, it can also be effective for women up to age 26 who have been sexually active.

 Meningitis is a condition in which a virus or bacteria causes the tissue around the brain and spinal cord get inflamed, which can be very painful and cause seizures.
 The most common symptoms are fever, neck stiffness, and headache.
 Meningitis is spread by coughing, sneezing, and kissing.
 A serious infection can lead to brain damage.